brianm/goskel/README.md

 This sets up the workspace, moves you into it in a subprocess, etc. To stop working on the project just exit the sub-shell (C-d or
 <code>exit</code>).

-The "project" is maintained in a branch named <code>project</code>.

 You will need to modify both the Makefile in <code>master</code> and
 <code>project</code> branches to use the proper package name and